Smart planning and visualisation of production workspaces and processes at ASSMANN

 In order to optimally design the virtual assembly line, the software was also tested by colleagues on the line themselves.
 After all, these colleagues will be working on the line, and have the best eye for optimisation potential.
 Planning errors can be discovered early and suggestions for improvement from all involved parties taken into account.
 The deployment under the project management of Jannik Bartels from ASSMANN Industrial Engineering has been highly successful in many respects.

 Numerous benefits for handling and workflows

-Before "Layout", our processes for the improvement of workspaces and workflows in manufacturing were different: Planning was performed with AutoCAD 2D.
+Before "Halocline", our processes for the improvement of workspaces and workflows in manufacturing were different: Planning was performed with AutoCAD 2D.
 The biggest challenge: A great deal of imagination is required in order to derive a three-dimensional workspace from the plan view.
 However, with the new VR software, workspaces with abstract areas can now be represented quickly and easily in virtual reality.
 In future, it will even be possible to evaluate workflows from an ergonomic standpoint.

 Background: "Halocline" is quite certainly the most state-of-the-art planning software on the market.
 Specially tailored for designing workspaces in production, this virtual reality software by the homonymous company from Osnabrück underwent a successful pilot phase at renowned industrial companies such as Daimler and CLAAS before it was ready for release on the market.
 At ASSMANN the pilot phase, in which the “Layout” product area of the software was primarily used, lasted until the end of February 2020 – and was a success.
 After the favourable start phase, we decided to continue using the software.
 BA student Alexander Wölker, who took over the baton for future VR projects this August, will also be advancing the development of the production processes using "Halocline" in the future.